bluelovers/ws-yarn-workspaces/README.md

 #### Fallback to Parent Require

-This is where `parent-require` comes into play.
+This is where `top-require` comes into play.
 It provides a fallback to `require` modules from the *loading* (aka parent) module.
 Because the loading module exists within the application itself, Node's resolution algorithm will correctly find our peer dependency.